Kazakhstan–Kyrgyzstan border

 The Kazakhstan–Kyrgyzstan border is 1212 km and runs from the tripoint with Uzbekistan to the tripoint with China.
-Bishkek, the Kyrgyz capital, is situated just 16 km (10m) to the south of this boundary, and Almaty (Kazakhstan's largest city and former capital) is situated just 29 km to the north of it.
+Bishkek, the Kyrgyz capital, is situated just 16 km (10 mi) to the south of this boundary, and Almaty (Kazakhstan's largest city and former capital) is situated just 29 km to the north of it.

 Description

 The border starts in the west at the tripoint with Uzbekistan in the Ugam Range and then proceeds in a north-eastwards direction, past Taraz and along the Kyrgyz Ala-Too mountains.
 The border then traces a rough arc around Kara-Balta, before following the Chu river past Bishkek and Tokmok.
 Leaving the Chu near the town of Kara-Bulak, the border then proceeds eastwards across the Küngöy Ala-Too Range, north of lake Issyk-Kul, to the tripoint with China.

 Kazakhstan's Taraz to Aktobe railway crosses through Kyrgyzstan briefly, a legacy of the Soviet era where infrastructure was built without regard to what were then internal boundaries.